Saeid-Abadi/vagrant-icinga-dev/README.md

 Hostname: `icinga-dev`
 Provider: `VirtualBox`

+## Requirements

+Ansible needs to be installed.
+If you dont have it already check the official [installation guide](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).

 ## Usage
 Clone the repository: `git clone https://github.com/tbauriedel/vagrant-icinga-dev`

 Move into repository: `cd vagrant-icinga-dev`

+Install all needed ansible requirements: `ansible-galaxy install -r requirements.yml`

 Add Icinga Subscription credentials [here](ansible/vars/icinga2_repo.yml).
 (If you dont have a subscription, just change the box to a debian based one)